BobBuildTool/bob/doc/tutorial/compile.rst

 .. image:: ../images/sandbox_graph.png

-For more complex projects 'dot' graphs doesn't scale well.
-Therefore you can make interactive graphs using the d3_ javascript library:
+For more complex projects 'dot' graphs don't scale well.
+Therefore you can create interactive graphs using the d3_ javascript library:

 .. _d3: https://d3js.org/